worldwidee/smart_app/README.md

 Easy and simple way to design your application.
 Creating the application skeleton could be tough.
 You can use this skeleton we prepared for you, after you complete the simple steps below.
 Work on a single project to create your multi-platform app instead of separating your project for any specific platform.
 We have also prepared a lot of widgets to make your job easier.
-Note: The application which was located inside example folder is ready to utilize.
+-Note: The application which was located inside example folder is ready to utilize.
 Just do your own fine tuning and go ahead start building your own, project with given features below.

 ## Features